MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-pages-reports-for-search.md

 ---
-title: "Adding Pages and Reports to Search"
+title: "Making Pages and Reports in the MenuSuite Searchable in Business Central After Upgrade"
-description: "Description of how you use AL to add pages and reports to Search in the client."
+description: "Explains how to make pages and reports searchable in the Web Client after an upgrade to the Business Central platform from Dynmaics NAV."
 author: SusanneWindfeldPedersen
 ms.custom: na
 ms.date: 10/07/2018